EQuimper/atom-react-redux-react-native-snippets/README.md

 # react-redux-snippets package

-Some es6 snippets for React and Redux for help you to be a faster developer.
+Some snippets for React/React-Native and Redux for help you to be a faster developer.

 More will coming soon.